-- (1) Subject to clause 4.4(3) a consulting engineer may recover from the client: - (a) All expenses actually incurred by the consulting engineer and members of the consulting engineer's staff in rendering their services; and - (b) All other costs incurred on behalf of and with approval of the client. - (2) Recoverable expenses include: - (a) Travelling expenses for the conveyance of the consulting engineer or a member of the consulting engineer's staff by means of: - (i) private motor transport, including any parking charges, toll fees and related expenses; - (ii) a scheduled airline or a train, bus, taxi or hired car; or - (iii) non-scheduled or privately owned air transport. - (b) Travelling time on the basis of the rate set out in clause 4.2, for all time spent in travelling by the consulting engineer or members of his staff shall be as follows:
+- (1) Subject to clause 4.4(3) a consulting engineer may recover from the client: - (a) All expenses actually incurred by the consulting engineer and members of the consulting engineer's staff in rendering their services; and - (b) All other costs incurred on behalf of and with approval of the client. - (2) Recoverable expenses include: - (a) Travelling expenses for the conveyance of the consulting engineer or a member of the consulting engineer's staff by means of: - (i) private motor transport, including any parking charges, toll fees and related expenses; - (ii) a scheduled airline or a train, bus, taxi or hired car; or - (iii) non-scheduled or privately owned air transport.

-- (i) when fees are paid on a time basis, all hours spent on travelling are normally reimbursable. - (ii) when fees are paid on a percentage basis, reimbursement for travelling time is often adjusted as all time spent in travelling minus the first hour per return journey. - (c) Accommodation and subsistence expenses incurred by the consulting engineer or a member of his staff; - (d) Agreed costs of typing, production, copying and binding of contract documents, pre-qualification documents, feasibility reports, preliminary design reports, final reports and manuals, excluding general correspondence, minor reports, contractual reports, progress reports, etc. - (e) Agreed costs of drawing reproduction - (f) Expenses on special reproductions, copying, printing, artwork, binding and photography, etc. requested by the client. - (g) Alternatively, a lump sum or percentage of the cost of the works may be determined and agreed between the consulting engineer and the client to cater for all or any of the above. - (3) Costs that shall be recovered under clause (1)(b) above include, but are not limited to: - (a) Site traffic surveys; - (b) Geotechnical investigations; - (c) Laboratory testing; - (d) Topographical and land surveys; - (e) Supply of specific equipment; - (f) Specialist sub-consultants; - (g) Environmental investigations and studies; and - (h) Land acquisitions, expropriation, way leaves, and servitudes.
+- (b) Travelling time on the basis of the rate set out in clause 4.2, for all time spent in travelling by the consulting engineer or members of his staff shall be as follows: - (i) when fees are paid on a time basis, all hours spent on travelling are normally reimbursable. - (ii) when fees are paid on a percentage basis, reimbursement for travelling time is often adjusted as all time spent in travelling minus the first hour per return journey. - Accommodation and subsistence expenses incurred by the consulting engineer or a member of his staff; - (d) Agreed costs of typing, production, copying and binding of contract documents, pre-qualification documents, feasibility reports, preliminary design reports, final reports and manuals, excluding general correspondence, minor reports, contractual reports, progress reports, etc. - (e) Agreed costs of drawing reproduction - (f) Expenses on special reproductions, copying, printing, artwork, binding and photography, etc. requested by the client. - (g) Alternatively, if the recoverable expenses can be fully identified at the outset, a lump sum or percentage of the cost of the works may be determined and agreed between the consulting engineer and the client to cater for all or any of the above. - (3) Costs that shall be recovered under sub-clause (1)(b) above include, but are not limited to: - (a) Site traffic surveys; - (b) Geotechnical investigations; - (c) Sampling and Laboratory testing; - (d) Topographical and land surveys; - (e) Supply of specific equipment; - (f) Specialist sub-consultants; - (g) Environmental investigations, studies; and management plans; - (h) Land acquisitions, expropriation, way leaves, and servitudes; - (i) Institutional service delivery and social consultants; - (j) Power supply applications.